 Findlay Market, Market hall in Over-the-Rhine, Cincinnati, US

-Established in 1852 on land donated by General James Findlay and Jane Irwin Findlay, this structure became the last remaining of nine public markets in Cincinnati.
+The market was established in 1852 on land donated by General James Findlay and Jane Irwin Findlay, and it stands as the last of nine public markets that Cincinnati once had.
+It survived while others closed and the city grew and changed around it.

 Location: Cincinnati